ibm-cloud-docs/account/softlayerlink.md

 4. Complete one of the following final steps, depending on how your account is set up:
   * If your IBMid has an associated {{site.data.keyword.Bluemix_notm}} account you’ll be directed to an authorization page, then back to the final confirmation step.
   * If you don’t have an associated {{site.data.keyword.Bluemix_notm}} account, you are prompted to create a new one.

-To see common questions and answers about linking your account, check out the [FAQs](/docs/account?topic=account-al_login).

 ### Linking IBMid user accounts
 {: #link_customer_accounts}